delight-f/donebyfifty/README.md

 ### Correlated returns via Cholesky decomposition

 Equity, super, inflation, and mortgage-rate shocks aren't independent in reality, and treating them as independent understates tail risk.
-DoneByFifty generates them as correlated draws: the correlation matrix is factorised once via Cholesky decomposition, and each year's independent standard normals are transformed through that factor to produce correlated z-scores.
-This preserves the equity-super correlation, the equity-inflation correlation, and (when stochastic mortgage rates are enabled) the equity-mortgage-rate correlation, all from a single decomposition rather than three separate approximations.
-Each year's shocks are still drawn independently of other years — the only multi-year dependency comes from the mortgage rate's own AR(1) structure, below.
+DoneByFifty generates them as correlated draws.
+The correlation matrix is factorised once via Cholesky decomposition, and each year's independent standard normals are transformed through that factor to produce correlated z-scores.
+This preserves the equity-super correlation, the equity-inflation correlation, and, when stochastic mortgage rates are enabled, the equity-mortgage-rate correlation, all from a single decomposition rather than three separate approximations.
+Each year's shocks are still drawn independently of other years.
+The only multi-year dependency comes from the mortgage rate's own AR(1) structure, covered below.

 ### Black-Karasinski mortgage rates

 Mortgage rates are modelled with a discrete-time Black-Karasinski process rather than a flat assumption or a simple random walk.
-Rates evolve log-normally and mean-revert toward a long-run level (default 6.5%, ~95% interval roughly 3.7%–11.4% under moderate volatility), with mean-reversion strength κ = 0.20/year (half-life ~3.5 years).
+Rates evolve log-normally and mean-revert toward a long-run level (default 6.5%, with a ~95% interval of roughly 3.7%–11.4% under moderate volatility), with mean-reversion strength κ = 0.20/year and a half-life of around 3.5 years.
 Log-normal dynamics rule out negative rates by construction, which a naive Gaussian model doesn't.

 The implementation uses the exact discretisation of the underlying Ornstein-Uhlenbeck process in log-space, not the more common Euler approximation.
-Over a 10-year horizon the exact and Euler discretisations diverge by about 25.6% in persistence — a gap that compounds meaningfully over multi-decade bridge simulations, which is why the exact form was used.
+Over a 10-year horizon the exact and Euler discretisations diverge by about 25.6% in persistence.
+That gap compounds meaningfully over multi-decade bridge simulations, which is why the exact form was used.

-### CGT: fixing a discount-doubling error
+### CGT: indexation and the 30% floor, not indexation and the discount

-An earlier version of the model applied both CPI cost-basis indexation and the old 50% CGT discount to the same gain.
-The Treasury reform replaces the discount with indexation; the two don't stack, and applying both understated tax for high earners.
-The error was caught in a line-by-line audit against the policy text and corrected — earners in the 37% and 45% brackets now correctly pay their full marginal rate (subject to the 30% floor) on real gains only, with no residual discount.
-The corrected CGT algorithm also handles cost-basis proportioning (only the gain fraction of each sale is taxed), gross-up for tax (solving for the pre-tax sale amount needed to net a required after-tax spend, rather than treating the after-tax figure as the sale amount), and per-owner weighted averaging for jointly held accounts.
+The Treasury reform replaces the old 50% CGT discount with CPI-indexed cost basis, and the two mechanisms don't stack.
+Applying both would understate tax for high earners, so the model applies indexation only: earners in the 37% and 45% brackets pay their full marginal rate (subject to the 30% floor) on real gains, with no residual discount.
+This was verified line-by-line against the policy text rather than assumed.
+The CGT algorithm also handles cost-basis proportioning (only the gain fraction of each sale is taxed), gross-up for tax (solving for the pre-tax sale amount needed to net a required after-tax spend, rather than treating the after-tax figure as the sale amount), and per-owner weighted averaging for jointly held accounts.

 ### RNG isolation

-Each stochastic subsystem draws from its own seeded generator with a separate seed-space region.
+Each stochastic subsystem draws from its own seeded generator, with a separate seed-space region.
 Equity and inflation series are pre-generated per trial from a dedicated generator, so switching on stochastic mortgage rates or stochastic inflation doesn't change the equity path for a given seed.
-This means a same-seed comparison with and without a given stochastic feature isolates the effect of that feature, rather than conflating it with an unrelated change in the random path.
+A same-seed comparison with and without a given stochastic feature therefore isolates the effect of that feature, rather than conflating it with an unrelated change in the random path.

 ### Conservative defaults